noelex/GeographicLib.NET/README.md

 ## What's different from NETGeographicLib

-Unlike the original NETGeographicLib, GeographicLib.NET is implemented in pure C# without binding the original C++ GeograpbicLib library by using C++/CLI or P/Invoke, thus achieves higher level of portability.
+Unlike NETGeographicLib, GeographicLib.NET is implemented in pure C# without binding the C++ GeograpbicLib library by using C++/CLI or P/Invoke, thus achieves higher level of portability.

 You should be able to use GeographicLib.NET with any target framework and platform that supports .NET Standard 2.0 or above.